 To start this comparison, first, we will take a look at the online broker commission rates for placing regular stock and options trades.
-Charles Schwab charges $4.95 per stock trade which is $2.00 more than Chase You Invest Trade which charges customers $2.95 per trade.
-With options, the base fees charged are $N/A (Chase You Invest Trade) and $4.95 (Charles Schwab).
-Each option contract then costs $N/A at Chase You Invest Trade and $0.65 at Charles Schwab.
+Charles Schwab charges more than Chase You Invest Trade for placing regular stock trades ($4.95 and $2.95, respectively).
+Looking at trading options, Charles Schwab's base fee is $4.95 while Chase You Invest Trade's is $N/A. Each option contract then costs $N/A at Chase You Invest Trade and $0.65 at Charles Schwab.
 It's important to note that not all brokers charge a flat fee per trade.
-Thus, it is important to read the full commission notes for each broker, which we include with each online broker review
+Thus, it is important to read the full commission notes for each broker, which we include with each online broker review.

 Next to commission rates, being able to trade what you want is important.
-Chase You Invest Trade provides its clients with Stock Trading and Mutual Funds while Charles Schwab provides clients access to Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-Looking at mutual funds, Charles Schwab boasts an offering of 5509 mutual funds compared to Chase You Invest Trade's 2700 available funds.
-Commission free ETFs can also be valuable for customers, with Charles Schwab having the upper hand thanks to its 244 available commission free ETFs compared to Chase You Invest Trade's offering of N/A.
+Chase You Invest Trade offers clients Stock Trading and Mutual Funds while Charles Schwab offers Stock Trading, Options Trading, Mutual Funds and Futures Trading.
+Looking at mutual funds, Charles Schwab offers its clients access to 5846 different mutual funds while Chase You Invest Trade has 2700 available funds, a difference of 3,146.